-Although respondent's misconduct is mitigated by the fact that respondent has, with this stipulation, acknowledged the wrongfulness of his misconduct, his misconduct in this matter, coupled with his prior record of discipline calls for progressive discipline, including a period of actual suspension from the practice of law.
-Therefore, a level of discipline at the low end of the range of discipline set forth in

-Standard 2.11 is consistent with the purposes of imposing sanctions for attorney misconduct.
-A one-year suspension, stayed, and a one-year period of probation with conditions, including a 60-day actual suspension, will adequately serve to protect the public, the courts and the legal profession, maintain high standards by attorneys, and maintain public confidence in the legal profession.
+Respondent's misconduct is mitigated by the absence of a prior record of discipline and good character.
+Respondent's misconduct is also mitigated by the fact that respondent has, with this stipulation, acknowledged the wrongfulness of his misconduct.
+There are no factors in aggravation.
+These facts suggest that respondent's misconduct was aberrational and indicate that respondent is amenable to rehabilitation and conforming to ethical standards in the future.
+Therefore, a level of discipline at the low end of the range of discipline set forth in Standard 2.11 is consistent with the purposes of imposing sanctions for attorney misconduct.
+A one-year suspension, stayed, and a one-year period of probation with conditions, including a 30-day actual suspension, will adequately serve to protect the public, the courts and the legal profession, maintain high standards by attorneys, and maintain public confidence in the legal profession.